opensource-expert/powerdns-shell-wrapper/README.md

     - mode: 644
 ~~~

-This second state, run `pdns_zone.sh` with your pillar data in order to create the domain.
+This second state, run `pdns_zone.sh` with your pillar data in order to create managed domains.

 `state/powerdns/customers_domains.sls`
 ~~~yaml